From left to right 3rd row; Fuyuki, Hanai, Karasuma, Harima, Asou. 2nd row: Imadori, Karen, Yakumo, Sarah. 1st row: Akira, Mikoto, Tenma, Eri.

 Also in the pool-hockey episode, the camera zooms out through Mikoto's legs while Hanai rushes her goal.

 Beware the Nice Ones: In one early Yakumo-centric episode, Hanai attempts to show her the practicalities of martial arts.
 He attempts to grab her but can't due to her being able to read his mind.
-He then mentions that her sister is the biggest clutz in the school.
+He then ponders out loud how she can be so smart when her sister is the biggest clutz in the school.
 Cue an incredibly sinister look and Hanai is suddenly made to eat the floor.
 One of the very few times she ever gets angry.

-Bowdlerize: The anime cuts the manga's instances of underage drinking.
-Fortunately, it does this by replacing the lost gags with new ones that mostly work just as well, so if you hadn't read the manga you'd have no idea anything was censored.
+Bowdlerize: The anime cuts the manga's instances of underage drinking (for example Tenma being drunk while eavesdropping on Harima's story of meeting her).
+Fortunately, it does this by replacing the lost gags with new ones that mostly work just as well.

 Also when Tenma leaves a bathroom through the window, several stories above the ground, using a pair of plungers to go down the wall.
 This warning is actually displayed while she does this.